Nit-1997/Stock_Portfolio/res/CodeReview.md

 ## Design Critique
-- GUI code could have been modularized , so that we could abstract the common code for panels that is currently being repreated. one suggestion would be to create different classes for each different panel and a different helper class to validate user, so that it is easy to traverse through the main GUI view class and add new component.
+- GUI code could have been modularized , so that we could abstract the common code for panels that is currently being repeated. one suggestion would be to create different classes for each different panel and a different helper class to validate user, so that it is easy to traverse through the main GUI view class and add new component.
 - Lot of processing post file reads / write is happening in the controller invalidating the MVC principles , this could have been avoided by restricting parsing/processing to model which helps when we change the type of view from text to GUI etc.
 - We observed a lot of typecasting done in the codebase to find the portfolio type i.e flexible or inflexible.
 A better approach would have been to create 2 model gateways one for flexible portfolios , one for inflexible portfolios and use composition to abstract common code into abstract classes and keep code specific to that portfolio type implementation in it's own class.
 This would have cleaned up the flow and isolated the code for different portfolio types in their own modules satifying the Open for extention and closed for modification principles.